ZachHofmeister/ShapePlane/README.md

 # Running the program
 You will need:
 * Processing 3: https://processing.org/
-* The libraries folder (Uploaded to this repo for convenience, the dropbox library needed a folder restructure to comply with Processing's library detection, and both are likely outdated by now.)
+* The required libraries (Uploaded to this repo in libraries.zip for convenience, the dropbox library needed a folder restructure to comply with Processing's library detection, and both are likely outdated by now.)
+* Please note, the dropbox API library is required but not used right now.
+Functions that reference it are left in the code as relics of the license validation system, which is disabled.
 * Follow this guide to install the libraries for Processing (https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library)
 * In Processing, under the Tools tab, make sure to install processing-java.